aasiskndl/commit/README.md

-# commit is this repo
+# commit is this repo name